DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 !!! tip
     If the dashboard is for a contributor-maintained integration in the `integration-extras` repo, run the command with the `--extras` or `-e` flag.

-The command will add the dashboard definition to `manifest.json` of the integration.
+The command will add the dashboard definition to the `manifest.json` file of the integration.
 The dashboard JSON payload will be available in `/assets/dashboards/<INTEGRATION>_overview.json`.

 Commit the changes and create a pull request.